bghira/SimpleTuner/OPTIONS.md

   --lora_dropout LORA_DROPOUT
                         LoRA dropout randomly ignores neurons during training.
                         This can help prevent overfitting.
+  --controlnet          If set, ControlNet style training will be used, where
+                        a conditioning input image is required alongside the training data.
+  --controlnet_model_name_or_path
+                        When provided alongside --controlnet, this will
+                        specify ControlNet model weights to preload from the hub.
   --pretrained_model_name_or_path PRETRAINED_MODEL_NAME_OR_PATH
                         Path to pretrained model or model identifier from huggingface.co/models.